Secret Story: O Reencontro

 Secret Story - Casa dos Segredos: O Reencontro (lit.
-Secret Story - The House of Secrets: The Reunion) is the sixth all-stars season of the Portuguese version of the reality show Secret Story, which based on the original French version and of Big Brother.
+Secret Story - The House of Secrets: The Reunion) is the sixth All-Stars season of the Portuguese version of the reality show Secret Story which based on the original French version and of Big Brother.

 The season started on 29 May 2018 with Manuel Luís Goucha as the main host.
 In this season it was introduced a female version of "A Voz".

+Portugal was the first country worldwide to have six all-star seasons of the Big Brother format.

 Housemates

 Bruno F

 Bruno Fernandes was a contestant on Secret Story 7.